 Esports is not considered equal to other sports in Brazil on a federal level, as there is no official federal law in Brazil that is dedicated to esports and esports athletes.

 However, efforts at legislation have been ongoing since 2017.
-A law currently being discussed faces a number of obstacles, though, such as the fact that Brazilian states have their own competences and their own say in how esports legislation is applied.
+Legislation faces a number of obstacles, though, such as the fact that Brazilian states have their own competencies and therefore their own say in how esports legislation is applied.

-Public pressure amidst criticisms of the federal law prevented it from passing in 2019.
+Public pressure amidst criticisms of the federal law in 2019 prevented it from passing.
 However, several states have introduced their own legislation in lieu of the proposed federal law, namely in the states of Paraíba and Paraná.
-Legislation categorising video games as skill-based games — a distinction that legally separates it from gambling — has passed the lower house of Brazil’s legislature and is currently awaiting approval from the senate.

 Notable Tournaments & Leagues